-\begin{nul} On one hand, Alexandroff Duality characterises posets as finitely generated topological spaces; on the other, \emph{Stone Duality} characterises profinite sets as \emph{Stone spaces} -- totally separated quasicompact topological spaces.
-Hochster duality provides a common extension of each of these forms of duality.
-The situation is summarised in the cube
+\begin{nul} On one hand, Alexandroff Duality characterizes posets as finitely generated topological spaces.
+On the other, \textit{Stone Duality} characterizes profinite sets as \textit{Stone topological spaces}, i.e., totally separated quasicompact topological spaces.
+Hochster Duality provides a common extension of each of these forms of duality.
+The situation is summarized in the cube

-where the horizontal functors marked `$\sim$' are equivalences of $1$-categories.
+where $ \TSpc^{\fin} $ denotes the $ 1 $-category of finite spectral topological spaces, and the horizontal functors marked `$\sim$' are equivalences of $1$-categories.